rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 Types like `type Person = {firstNm: string, lastNm: string}` are structural.
 That means the name `Person` is only an alias, what defines the type is the RHS of the definition, not the LHS.
 Contrast this with an OO class definition in a language like Java.
 Two structurally identical classes are still considered different types (this is called _nominal typing_).

 It is sometimes convenient to be able to define different types that share the same structure.
-_Phantom types_ is one of the ways to do that.
+_Phantom types_ are a way to do that.
 We say _phantom_ because these types have no impact on runtime values.

 Somewhere around 2006, haskell wiki published a write-up about [_add_blank_target phantom types](https://wiki.haskell.org/Phantom_type).
 The write-up was expanded in 2010 to include a form validation example.
 Since then all blogs (in any programming language) about phantoms show a validation example.
 I decided to be as unoriginal as everyone else.
 This will allow me to focus on how this is done in TS.